 How often should you post on social media?
 A guide for small businesses.

-One of the most common marketing questions we hear is: "How often should I post on social media?"
 The answer?
-It depends on your platform, audience, and business goals.
+It really depends on your platform, audience, and business goals.
 Here’s a breakdown of the ideal posting frequency for small businesses.

 Facebook: 2-4 Times Per Week

 Facebook rewards quality over quantity—so focus on engaging posts rather than posting just to post.
-Aim for 2-4 updates per week, including a mix of photos, videos, customer testimonials, and promotions.

 Instagram: 3-5 Times Per Week

-Instagram thrives on consistency and visual appeal.
 Post 3-5 times per week on your main feed and daily Instagram Stories to stay top of mind.
 Don’t forget Reels!
 They perform exceptionally well and boost engagement.

 TikTok: 1-3 Times Per Day

-TikTok moves fast, and frequent posting can help you grow quickly.
 If TikTok is a key part of your strategy, aim for 1-3 posts per day to stay relevant.
 Trendy, engaging content is essential.

 LinkedIn: 2-4 Times Per Week

 For B2B businesses, LinkedIn is an excellent platform to build authority and connect with professionals.
-Aim for 2-4 posts per week, focusing on industry insights, thought leadership, and company updates.

 Twitter/X: 5-15 Times Per Day

-Twitter is a real-time platform, so frequent posting is necessary to stay visible.
 If Twitter is part of your strategy, aim for multiple daily tweets to engage in conversations and trends.

 Final Thoughts: Quality Over Quantity

-It’s better to post consistently at a manageable rate rather than burn out trying to post every day.
-Focus on engaging, high-quality content that resonates with your audience—and don’t forget to track performance to see what works best!
+It’s better to post consistently at a manageable rate rather than burn out trying to post every single day.
+Focus on engaging, high-quality unique content that resonates with your audience—and don’t forget to track performance to see what works best!

-Need help managing your social media?
 LJ Marketing & Media can create a custom strategy to keep your business visible and engaging.
-Let’s chat!

 Previous